shuvaethyneill/SwiftPracticeProjects/README.md

 </p>

 ## 6. Word Scramble
 This is a fun word game where you try to find all the anagrams of the selected word!
+Users can enter an answer by clicking the '+' icon or click 'New word' to start a new round.
+When a user enters an answer, it will be validated by checking if it is a real word, only uses the letters in the presented word once, and hasn't been submitted already.
+Valid answers are automatically ordered alphebetically and by length (ascending order) for easier readability.
+If any one of these validations fail, a specific error message will be presented to the user.
 <p float="left">
 <img width="280" alt="image" src="https://user-images.githubusercontent.com/23216104/206967814-56c6e25b-57fb-405e-89a3-6031694792bd.png"><img width="368" alt="image" src="https://user-images.githubusercontent.com/23216104/206966903-0085c594-1e6e-4853-b5fb-981b9cafd810.png">
 <img width="341" alt="image" src="https://user-images.githubusercontent.com/23216104/206967022-27091fd9-4941-4001-a6f5-8620f6ef7a50.png">